Is it time to change your mind about a chainsaw?

 And a chopped-up Christmas tree makes fabulous firewood, provided you let it dry for a year.
 It won’t take up much space and you’ll be so grateful next winter.

-But if you’re not a chainsaw person, you’ll have to saw away with a handsaw for hours or pay someone to chop it up.
+But if you’re not a chainsaw person, you’ll have to saw away with a handsaw for hours or pay someone to chop that up, too.

 So I was interested when Stihl offered me a battery-powered chainsaw for review.